MangayarkarasiS/Allfiles/README.md

 # Allfiles
-Psoting of all files will be done here
+Posting of all files will be done here
+It includes c# also